meghnabhave/BigInt/README.md

 Another structure, called bigInt, stores the actual number.
 It has a linked list of digit9's and a flag to indicate positive or negative value.
 The linked list stores the digit in reverse order, ie, number->LSB->..->MSB->NULL

-Functions available to the user:
+#Functions Available To The User:

 enterbigint() -> a function to take input from user.
-Available in bigIntLibrary.h.
+Available in iodata.h.
 The input is internally taken as a character array, which is parsed and the values are stored in a bigInt structure type variable and returned to the calling function.

 printbigint(bigInt b) -> a function to print the bigInt passed as parameter in appropriate format.
-Available in bigIntLibrary.h.
+Available in iodata.h.
 The function internally calls display() which is a recursive function to print the numbers from MSB to LSB.

 Add(bigInt num1, bigInt num2) -> a funtion to add the num1 and num2, bigInts passed as parameters, and return the sum.
-Available in bigIntLibrary.h.
+Available in addfunctions.h.
 The function adds each digit9 (node) of the linked list, and stores the carry of the result in a variable, and result of the addition in another linked list.
 Subttraction is also implemented by supplying negative sign of one of the operands.
 The resultant linked list is returned to the calling function.

 Multiplication(bigInt num1, bigInt num2) -> a function to multiply num1 and num2, bigInts passed as parameters to the function.
-Available in bigIntLibrary.h.
+Available in multfunctions.h.
 The functions calls a function NodexBigInt() which in turn calls NodexNode() which in turn calls enterformult().
 The result of the multiplication is returned as a bigInt by the function.

 Compare(bigInt num1, bigInt num2) -> a function to compare num1 and num2.
 Available in bigIntLibrary.h.
 The function returns
               0 if num1 == num2